Mannoun re-elected amid corruption inquiry

 “I am honoured and humbled by the overwhelming show of community support and pledge myself to serve all the residents of Liverpool City,” Liberal candidate Mannoun said.
 “The most important thing is that the people have spoken and have selected the community leaders they want.
 The people voted for a clear plan, and we look forward to delivering on the plan.”

-Mannoun’s mayoral re-election comes in the wake of a continuing investigation into council maladministration and corruption.
+Mannoun’s mayoral re-election – his third tilt at the top job – comes amid continuing investigation into council maladministration and corruption.

 In early September, the Land and Environment Court ruled a public inquiry instigated by the NSW Office of Local Government would go ahead after efforts were made by Liverpool City Council to block the legal bid.